janhq/cortex.cpp/README.md

 To install Cortex from the source, follow the steps below:

 1. Clone the Cortex repository [here](https://github.com/janhq/cortex/tree/dev).
-2. Navigate to the `cortex-js` folder.
+2. Navigate to the `platform` folder.
 3. Open the terminal and run the following command to build the Cortex project:

 ```bash